Analysis: With all five starters returning, can UW’s offensive line exceed Jimmy Lake’s lofty expectations?

 Samuel Peacock, redshirt freshman, 6-6, 275, Gig Harbor

 To provide an immediate answer, it’s unlikely — barring injury — that UW’s five starters up front are displaced this fall.
-And the left tackle spot manned by fifth-year senior Jaxson Kirkland — a first-team All-Pac-12 performer who opted to return rather than declare for the 2021 NFL Draft — is especially cemented.
+And the left tackle spot manned by fifth-year senior Jaxson Kirkland — a first-team All-Pac-12 performer who opted to return rather than declare for the 2021 NFL draft — is especially cemented.

 Still, the 6-foot-7, 310-pounder from Portland has room to improve.